daniel-fanjul-alcuten/kraken/README.md

 kraken-graph
 ------------

-kraken-graph keeps a graph with all requests in memory and listens a port to accept new requests.
+kraken-graph keeps a graph with all requests in memory and listens two ports: one to accept new requests and another to serve jobs to the workers.

 Usage:
 <pre>
 Usage of kraken-graph:
-  -r=":9345": Address to listen requests -version=false: Shows version
+  -j=":9346": Address to listen to send jobs -r=":9345": Address to listen requests -version=false: Shows version
 </pre>